xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 #### (3) LLVM-MinGW

-You can get a recent build of LLVM-MinGW from https://github.com/mstorsjo/llvm-mingw/releases.
+You can get a recent build of LLVM-MinGW [here](https://github.com/mstorsjo/llvm-mingw/releases).
 The main benefit with this compiler toolchain is that the released archives are self contained.
 There is NO installation necessary.
 Just ~516MB of disk space.

 1) download a .zip file from the link above.